Frequently asked questions

 - Reach age 65 and are entitled to monthly Social Security benefits.

-- Are age 65 or over and have a spouse entitled to Social Security benefits, even if you are not.
+- Are age 65 or older and have a spouse entitled to Social Security benefits, even if you are not.

-- Are age 65 or over and are the widow or widower of someone who was entitled to Social Security benefits.
+- Are age 65 or older and are the widow or widower of someone who was entitled to Social Security benefits.

 - Are under age 65 and have received Social Security disability benefits for at least 24 months.

-- Are entitled to Social Security benefits and need maintenance kidney dialysis or a kidney transplant, regardless of your age.
+- Are entitled to Social Security benefits and have End-Stage Renal Disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant).

 How do I apply for Medicare?